The Riddle of

 the Mafia don, Salvatore Giancana, all more or less simultaneously.

 The whole book is immensely long.
-The printed
+The printed edition

-book with countless obscure, antiquated words.
+obscure, antiquated words.
 But they were all in the Kindle dictionary, so

 they must be official words in the English language.
 Many of these words,

 while appearing to be extremely learned, refer to, or are associated with

 properties related to the organs of human reproduction.
 In fact most of the

 Or is it simply another instance of Norman Mailer's dirty mind, as we have

 seen it in his other books?

 Despite all of this, I enjoyed the book.
 For example I

 hadn't really thought about all of the details of the Bay of Pigs.
 And so it

-was interesting to zoom in on the various
+was interesting to zoom in on the various villages and roads around the bay,

-thought so much about E. Howard Hunt.
-Of course he was one of the Watergate
+course he was one of the Watergate

 burglars, or wiretappers, or whatever they were.